mohireza/abscribe/README.md

 * `IdeaBucket.jsx`: Sidebar component for storing and managing writing variations.

-* `RefinementRecipes.jsx`: Sidebar component for managing and applying LLM adjustments/recipes.
+* `AIModifiers.jsx`: Sidebar component for managing and applying LLM adjustments/recipes.

 * `DocumentContainer.jsx`: The main interface for user interaction.
 Combines the Editor and ABToolbar components.